NickVolynkin/docops-bot/README.rst

 *   authoring in Markdown (and, someday, rST & AsciiDoc);
 *   versioning with git;
-*   publishing, editing and removing posts with :code:`git push`.
+*   publishing, editing and removing posts with  :code:`git commit` & :code:`git push`.